 While this latest from Dreamworks does a relatively decent job of delivering three of the four throughlines needed for a complete story, it is the absence of the fourth that scars this story.

-Roxy, as Impact Character, is a complete zero.
+Roxy, as Influence Character, is a complete zero.

 Sure, she tells Megamind that he can be a force for good, but you don’t manufacture change in someone by telling them they have to change.
 Most will reply with a kind how-do-you-do and send you on your way.
 No, the way to have meaningful impact on the Main Character is to provide an alternative perspective on issues that he or she is dealing with.
 This perspective should be similar enough to the Main Character as to warrant some kind of recognition, but different enough that it resonates internally, providing energy for a meaningful shift into new territory (also known as Acts).
 This is how effective character development proceeds.